skirlez/g3man/README.md

 ## Features

 - Support for all GameMaker games compiled with VM mode (theoretically)
+- Mods can be applied simultaneously, and should keep working after most updates
+- Mod scripting: mods can run .csx scripts, like UndertaleModTool
 - A profile system to easily switch between sets of mods
-- Mod scripting: mods can run .csx scripts, like UndertaleModTool
 - Support for both Linux and Windows

+## Installation

+### Nix/NixOS

+The included flake has a default package output.
+Just make sure to select a version tag so you don't install the bleeding edge release.
+Have fun.

+### Everyone Else

+Go to the [Releases](https://github.com/skirlez/g3man/releases) page, and follow the installation guide for your release.

 ## Mods made with g3man